What does IBM do now? What does IBM make now? IBM’s days as the dominant PC maker ended long ago, but IBM is still #32 on the Fortune 500 list.

 IBM has a significant sales and service arm.
 They sell their own software, as well as reselling other companies’ software.
 And in the 1990s, IBM found it was very profitable to install and repair computers, both theirs and other companies’ computers.
 You can even outsource part or all of your IT department to IBM if you want.
 One large company I used to sell security software to did exactly that.
 They decided they weren’t all that good at IT and it made sense to have IBM do it for them.

 This is a path many of IBM’s old-line competitors took.
-Unisys is perhaps the best example.
+Unisys is a great example.

 IBM also got into the datacenter/hosting business, competing with companies like Centurylink.
-IBM knows how to run datacenters, so it made sense to extend their expertise in that area to selling it to companies who don’t want to do it themselves.
+Big Blue knows how to run datacenters, so it made sense to extend their expertise in that area to selling it to companies who don’t want to do it themselves.

 IBM also competes with Amazon and Microsoft with a cloud hosting architecture.
 Its offering isn’t as popular as AWS or Azure, but it’s surviving.
 If you’re buying other things from IBM, it makes sense to consider its cloud offering too.